NiteshVishwakarma219/NiteshVishwakarma219/README.md

 **The banner, footer, and divider bars in this version are self-hosted** (`assets/banner.svg`, `assets/footer.svg`, `assets/divider.svg`) — they render straight from your own repo with zero external dependency, so they should never fail once pushed.

-**GitHub Stats / Top Languages / Streak / Trophy / Pinned-repo cards still depend on live third-party services** (`github-readme-stats.vercel.app`, `github-readme-streak-stats.herokuapp.com`, `github-profile-trophy.vercel.app`).
-These are free, shared, extremely popular services — which means they get rate-limited under heavy load.
-If they show a broken-image icon:
+**Top Languages, Trophy, and Pinned-repo cards still depend on live third-party services** (`github-profile-trophy.vercel.app` for trophies; pinned-repo cards run on your own self-hosted instance already).
+These are free, shared, extremely popular services — which means they get rate-limited or paused under heavy load.
+If any show a broken-image icon:
 1. Wait a few minutes and hard-refresh (`Ctrl+Shift+R`) — often temporary.
-2. **Permanent fix — self-host your own instance** (free, ~5 minutes): fork [anuraghazra/github-readme-stats](https://github.com/anuraghazra/github-readme-stats), deploy it to your own Vercel account (one click via their "Deploy" button in that repo's README), then replace `github-readme-stats.vercel.app` in this README with your own deployed URL.
+2. **Permanent fix — self-host your own instance** (free, ~5 minutes): fork [anuraghazra/github-readme-stats](https://github.com/anuraghazra/github-readme-stats), deploy it to your own Vercel account (one click via their "Deploy" button in that repo's README), then replace `github-readme-stats-eight-ecru-17.vercel.app` in this README with your own deployed URL.
 Same for the streak-stats and trophy repos if needed.

 </details>